adamlglover/Scorpion/README.md

 (coming soon)

 # How it works
 Scorpion represents a miniture system that lives on your computers ram and can be programmed to do anything from processing a text file, to sending a signal to physical hardware on a device.
 Depending on the size of accessable memory on a specific device might affect the power and performance of how fast scorpion runs on that device.
 Sorpion's runtime enviornment consits of a Virtural machine that virturalizes all the physical hardware on the device it is running on to be programmed.
-This VM allows for scorpion source code to be portable considering that the only thingthat changes is the hardware access.
+This VM allows for scorpion source code to be portable considering that the only thing that changes is the hardware access.
 Below is an example of running a scorpion program on 2 different operating systems.

 ![alt tag](https://github.com/AndroDevcd/Scorpion/blob/master/diagrams/platfom_execution.png)